conradftw/TFT-Tooltips-Twitch-Extension-Companion/README.md

 - unit stats
 ![unit stats](https://i.imgur.com/sWUu90A.png  "unit stats")

-## Setup
-0. Requirements:
-  - Windows 10.
-Mac and Linux not supported.
-Windows 11 hasn't been tested but might work?
-  - TFT game MUST be 1920x1080 resolution.
-This app will not fully work with other resolution at this time.

-1. Add the TFT Tooltips Extension to your channel by:
-	- Creator Dashboard -> Extensions (on the left) to go to the Extensions Discovery page.
-	- In the "Search all extensions" search box, type "TFT Tooltips" and then click "Add".
-	- The extensions configuration page should pop up now.
-On the bottom right, click "Activate" then "Set as Overlay 1" and now the extension has enabled for your channel!
-2. Sign up for a key for your channel by messaging the developer on Discord.
-You will be asked to verify that you own this twitch channel.
-Once verified, the developer will send you a key on Discord; please keep this key private.
-If you lose or forget your key, you will need to do this step again.
-3. Download and run the companion app:
-	- Go to the [releases page](https://github.com/conradftw/TFT-Tooltips-Twitch-Extension-Companion/releases/) and download the latest zip file.
-Unzip anywhere on your computer.
-	- Double-click on "TFT-Overlay-Companion-App.exe" to run the app
-	- Enter the key you got from step 2 by copying it and right-clicking anywhere on window.
-If it says "Login token has been validated" then you are all done!
-The Companion App will automatically detect when a TFT game is running and send live data to the Twitch Extension.
-		- If you see a different message, please make sure you have the right key and that entered it correctly.
-If this problem persists, create a ticket on the extension Discord.
-	- The companion app has to be running for the Twitch extension to work.
-If you are not streaming, you can simply close this app.
-You will have to re-enter your key every time you open the app.

 ## Discord
 If you have any questions, comments, bug reports, etc, please use the Extension Discord server and I'll get back to you when I can.